Registered Agent Specifically for the State of Illinois

 - Are there other requirements for NFP corporations?

-Any company incorporated in any other state can transact business in Illinois after they complete and submit an Application for Authority to conduct Affairs in Illinois (form NFP 113.15, in duplicate-original) to the Secretary of State of Illinois together with certified copies of the Articles of Incorporation with any and all amendments filed from their domestic state.
+Any not-for-profit company incorporated in any other state can transact business in Illinois after they complete and submit an NFP 13.15 Application for Authority to Conduct Affairs in Illinois (form NFP 113.15 submitted in duplicate-original) to the Secretary of State of Illinois together with certified copies of the Articles of Incorporation with any and all amendments filed from their domestic state.

 Information required on the NFP 113.15 form will be located within your certified copies from your domestic state.

-Numbered items in the article below correspond to the numbered questions on the form.
+The numbered items in the article below correspond to the numbered questions on the form NFP 113.15 Application for Authority to Conduct Affairs in Illinois.
 Unless indicated as optional, all questions must be completed.

 1.a.
 Corporation Name: The legal name of the corporation as indicated on the original copy of the Articles of Incorporation from its domestic state.
 If the Articles of Incorporation have been amended to change the company name, then the current legal name pursuant to that amendment must be inserted.